megamattzilla/ansible/f5-ucs-backup/README.md

           6631333139323236630a353532643638343566306265333939643036313137623230626633326131
           31623262363565653164393363316362393562353730313139613935333562313938
 ```

+(optional) Create a vault password file so you do not need to provide vault password at ansible run time. <a name="Vault_Password_File"></a>
+- Create directory to store the vault password file
+    - `mkdir ~/.secrets`
+- Create vault password file
+    - `echo "your vault password here" > ~/.secrets/vault.secret`
+        - or `vi`/`nano`/`vim` to create the file
+- When you run ansible-playbook you can reference this file by adding the argument `--vault-password-file ~/.secrets/vault.secret`

 ## Not encrypting admin password <a name="no_password_encrypt"></a>
-Its recommended to use ansible vault to encrypt the Big-IP admin password value while its stored in rest, however this is not required.
-Ansible vault does not encrypt password in use or in transit.
-It's worth noting ansible does not log the password by default and the F5 API is utilizing HTTPS to encrypt in transit.
+Its recommended to use ansible vault to encrypt the Big-IP admin password value while its stored in-rest, however this is not required.

+Ansible vault does not encrypt secrets in-use or in-transit.
+It's worth noting ansible does not log the password by default and the F5 API is utilizing HTTPS to encrypt in-transit.

 If you want to skip ansible vault encryption, just replace the `password:` var in group_vars/ucsBackupTargets.yaml with your password.

 Example:
 ```
 password: "supersecretpassword"
 ```
 An easy alternative is to store the password in a bash/shell variable.
 `export BIGIP_PASSWORD="supersecretpassword"`

 Then configure the password var to use the bash variable:
 ```
 password: "{{ lookup('env','BIGIP_PASSWORD') }}"